This article originally appeared on VICE Canada.

 Three years ago, my dad divorced his wife and things got really messy, especially financially.
 He went pretty seriously into debt fighting for custody rights for my 13-year-old sister.
 During that time, he was hit by a car and left with permanent disabilities.
-He’s unable to work and has no education past Grade 10.
+He’s unable to work and has no education past the tenth grade.
 Then last year, my sister’s mom passed away suddenly, leaving my dad as her sole caregiver.
 So, with no other family or income I decided to move home to support my dad and sister.

 They’re super supportive although I don’t think they totally realize what my life is like now.
 I do have to make a lot of sacrifices.
 I can’t go to every party or housewarming and I have parental responsibility now.
 I don’t have Instagram or Snapchat and I get a lot of crap for that from friends telling me I’m lame, but I don’t want to be tagged shotgunning a tall can or smoking a joint when my sister has access to those media platforms.
 I prefer to live my double life in secret.